brenbrenda55/onit/README.md

 ## Project Description

 * As a group our user story is that we created a music media streaming platform.
 That allows its user to search for an artist and its music associated to them.
 User is then given a 30 second preview of the song.
 User also has the availability of serach songs by genres.
-In the vent the user would like to purchase tickets to attend a concert venue of an artist then they are redirected to tickmaster to purchase tickts.
+In the event the user would like to purchase tickets to attend a concert venue of an artist then they are redirected to tickmaster to purchase tickets.

 * As a group we used Bulma for our CSS frame work. our web APIs are Napster and Ticketmaster.
 In our code we have HTML, JS, and CSS.